 Applicants must be graduating high school seniors in the US who have been accepted into a four-year college.
 The grand prize applicant receives a $10,000 scholarship.
+The second prize applicant receives a $5,000 scholarship from ING.
 Runners up receive a $1,000 scholarship.

 This award is given to strong community leaders and recognizes students who exemplify the commitment, ideals and courage that Anne Frank represents today.
 Examples of such activities include:

 - On a daily basis, having the courage to be bridge-builders and peacemakers;

 - Creating programs that address intolerance, violence prevention and conflict resolution;